-If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to one of the Co-Headteachers or Inclusion Manager, who will do what they can to respond appropriately to the concern raised.
+If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to the Headteachers or Assistant Headteacher for Inclusion, who will do what they can to respond appropriately to the concern raised.
 If however, this does not resolve the issue they shall be able to advise on formal procedures for complaint.